-Keeping your closet cleaned out also creates space and makes you more conscious of what you actually wear in your everyday life, and how you feel in it.
+Keeping your closet cleaned out also creates space (especially if you have no bedroom closet!) and makes you more conscious of what you actually wear in your everyday life, and how you feel in it.
 You become more intentional with your spending and more critical about introducing new pieces to your wardrobe.
 Ideally, you grow to really like and use the things you have.

 If the thought of taking on your closet sounds daunting, why not try my 52-week closet challenge?
 It’s a slow, easy and very sustainable way to pare down your clothing over the course of one year.

 The Benefit of Sustainable Fashion in a Nutshell

 Ultimately, the decision of whether to buy sustainable fashion or fast fashion is up to you.
 There are, however, a number of good, ethical reasons to choose sustainable fashion, including its benefits for the environment and workers.

 Why choose sustainable fashion?
 It is point blank better for the planet.
 Fast fashion relies on mass production and uses harmful chemicals and dyes that pollute the environment.
 Sustainable fashion is also better for workers.
 Fast fashion relies on sweatshops where workers are paid very little and slave away in poor conditions.
 Sustainable fashion brands are more likely to trade fair, which means workers receive an honest wage and work in a safe environment.